AnthonySlawski/PHYS-310/README.md

 **Methods Used:**

-- Data Preprocessing: Reading the dataset into pandas, performing summary statistics, and reformatting data for model input.
+- Data Processing: Reading the dataset into pandas, performing summary statistics, and reformatting data for model input.
 - Convolutional Neural Network (CNN) Training: Preparing the data for CNNs through Fast Fourier Transform (FFT), scaling, filtering, and subsequently training a CNN to classify exoplanet and non-exoplanet stars based on flux intensity patterns.

 **Key Findings:**